St. Francis Xavier Church

-With retirement of Fr.
-David Doerner , S.A. in 2004, two bilingual priests, Fr.
-Jim Colligan, MM, after 40 years in Japan in the missions as well as foreign correspondent for Catholic News Service, and Fr.
-Jim Frederick, faculty member at Loyola Marymount University’s department of theology, celebrate the Masses.
+With the retirement of Fr.
+David Doerner, S.A. in 2004, two bilingual priests, Fr.
+Jim Colligan, MM, after 40 years in Japan in the missions as well as a foreign correspondent for Catholic News Service, and Fr.
+Jim Frederick, a faculty member at Loyola Marymount University’s department of theology, celebrate the Masses.
 Cardinal Roger Mahony officiates at confirmation rites of young Sansei-Yonsei teenagers and adults in March at St. Francis Xavier Chapel, a rare occasion indeed.

 Fr.
 Peter Jun’ichi Iwahashi from Nagasaki and on sabbatical from his post as pastor of the Tokyo Cathedral, served as our administrator in 2005.
 Fr.
 John Koji Mitsudome arrived from Tokyo in May, named administrator and an Episcopal Vicar for Japanese in the Archdiocese in 2006.
 Under Fr.
 John Mitsudome’s administration, the Archdiocese requested that the name of the center be changed back to it’s original name St. Francis Xavier.
 We are know as St. Francis Xavier Japanese Catholic Center.